byobc/book/src/lecture_electrical_basics.md

 try gently rolling the NAND gate against the table on both sides evenly to bend the pins closer together.

 **Pinouts** - The [74HC00 datasheet](https://www.ti.com/lit/ds/symlink/sn74hc00.pdf)
-shows how the NAND gates are connected.
+shows how the NAND gates are laid out inside the chip.
 Note that the side of the chip with the indent is always the top.

 **Logic Inputs** - The A and B inputs should always be connected to either 5V or GND, never floating.